VasanthM27/Data-Engineering/README.md

     - **Commodity Analysis**: Breakdown of product categories and their contribution to the total spend.
     - **Purchasing Trends** over time (monthly/quarterly/yearly).

-## Key Insights and KPIs

-1. **Total Spend by Country/Region**:
-   - Breakdown of purchasing spend across different countries and regions.

-2. **Top Performing Products**:
-   - Identification of products that contribute the most to total revenue.

-3. **Supplier Performance**:
-   - Analysis of supplier ratings, order volumes, and total spend.

-4. **Sales Trends**:
-   - Time-based analysis of sales volumes to identify peak periods and trends.

-5. **Return Rates**:
-   - Measurement of product return rates and reasons, segmented by region and product.

-6. **Discount Impact**:
-   - Analysis of discount application and its impact on total sales.

-7. **Average Order Value (AOV)**:
-   - Calculation of average order value across different countries and suppliers.

 ## Project Benefits
 - **Scalable Data Pipeline**: Built to handle large volumes of data efficiently, using Azure’s scalable cloud infrastructure.
 - **Incremental and Full Load Support**: Ensures data consistency and up-to-date processing with both full load and incremental data updates.